beniven/PizzaFinder/README.md

 ## Installation

-Use `npm i` to install the dependencies for this package.
+Use `npm i` to install the dependencies for this package and `npm run ts` for initial TypeScript compiling.

 ## Typical Scenarios